eboileau/gear_lamp/README.md

 **Note:** When running CGI scripts through the web server, `PATH` does not see the virtual environment.
 Solutions such as [How to use Python virtual environments with mod_wsgi](https://modwsgi.readthedocs.io/en/master/user-guides/virtual-environments.html) do not seem to work for CGI scripts.
 So far, the solution is to specify the full path to the interpreter (`#!/usr/local/envs/dhart/bin/python`), so that the shell can find the local installation when it attempts to execute CGI programs.
 Hence default variables (`group_vars/all`) such as `python_venv_name` _must_ match the shebang in all CGI scripts.
 I think this also holds for the `gEAR/www/p` script.
 For practical purposes, this has also been done for the `gEAR/bin` scripts (in particular to run `db-config`).
 If installing the **DHART** branch, then there is nothing to do.

 **Note:** Running `db-config` will create the DB, download the annotations, and load them to the respective DB tables.
-This is currently done using scripts under `gEAR/bin` (another way would be to use MySQL dumps, but we would need an appropriate _loader_, i.e. we don't want to install the whole Ensembl data, or redefine tables).
+This is currently done using scripts under `gEAR/bin` (another way would be to use MySQL dumps, but we would need an appropriate _loader_, _i.e._ we don't want to install the whole Ensembl data, or redefine tables).
 Some default variables are specified in `group_vars/all`, such as release number, _etc._, but URLs are hard coded in `dump_db.yaml`.
 The list of organisms (`db/configure/vars/main.yaml`) is fixed, and must match the one defined in the DB (`create_schema.sql`)!
+Currently, re-running `dump_db.yaml` is not harmless, this will load annotations each time to the DB (or results in an error for loading gene ontologies).

 ### Install notes - eboileau@gear